guilhemmarchand/nmon-for-splunk/docs/deployment_matrix.rst

 **FAQ:**

-* What is the difference between the PA-nmon and the TA-nmon ?
+* What is the difference between the PA-nmon_light and the TA-nmon ?

-*The PA-nmon is the light add-on dedicated for indexers, it is very closed to the TA-nmon, but it is adapted to be able to automatically generate Nmon performance data for your distributed indexers.
-The PA-nmon add-on will be included in the bundle configuration published to indexers by the master node.*

-* What is the difference between the PA-nmon and the PA-nmon_light ?

-*The PA-nmon_light does not contain any binaries, scripts or inputs.
-It is designed to be installed on indexers (standalone or clustered) that must not monitor performance of indexers, such as Splunk Cloud indexer instances.
+The PA-nmon_light does not contain any binaries, scripts or inputs.
+It is designed to be installed on indexers. (standalone or clustered)

-As such, the PA-nmon_light can be used instead of the PA-nmon to ensure correct event indexing in your deployment.*
+This package will define the default "nmon" index and the relevant configuration for indexing time.